 The phenomena of people undergoing traumatic experiences by having to prove that they are transgender, can have an adverse effect of people being reluctant to come out.
 Another contentious point was raised about how surgical genital modifications are carried out so that people „fit in“ with projected norms of society.
 Also, differences were underlined concerning terminology such as bi-romantic in contrast to bi-sexual.
 There are circa 20 bi supportative groups in the UK.

 UK Black Pride is Europes largest celebration of African, Asian, Middle Eastern, Latin American, and Caribbean heritage.
 It aims to foster, present, and celebrate Black LGBT culture through education, the arts, cultural events and advocacy.
-The spokesperson (sorry didnt catch the name) who is also a spokesperson for TUC (UK trade union movement) raised several interesting points, which often intersected with statements by speakers from other organisations.
+Representing was Josh Rivers who is also a spokesperson for TUC (UK trade union movement) who raised several interesting points, which often intersected with statements by speakers from other organisations.
 Here are a few points of interest from that presentation.

 - "Rainbow Racism" - citing an example of how some gay men clubs refused entry to brown skinned people in the wake of London terrorist attacks.